TimeIncUK/auto-thumbnail-wp-cli/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Loop through all posts, setting the first attached image as the featured images
+This plugin adds the `auto-thumbnail` command to the WP-CLI command line.

 == Description ==

+This plugin adds the `auto-thumbnail` command to the WP-CLI command line.
-Loop through all posts, setting the first attached image as the featured images
+When run, `auto-thumbnail`, queries all posts without featured images (post thumbnails) and set the first attached image as the featured image.
+If you are unfamiliar with WP-CLI or command line, this plugin isn't for you.

 == Installation ==

 This section describes how to install the plugin and get it working.

-e.g.

 = Using The WordPress Dashboard =

 1. Navigate to the 'Add New' in the plugins dashboard
-2. Search for 'plugin-name'
+2. Search for 'auto-thumbnail-wp-cli'
 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard